benjamincrozat/content/posts/best-gdpr-compliant-google-analytics-alternatives.md

 [![Pirsch Analytics' dashboard in action.](https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/a6fe0fe7-d448-4135-9288-a538f58b3f0d)](/recommends/pirsch-analytics)

-[Pirsch Analytics](/recommends/pirsch-analytics) is still a relatively new actor on this market. **This is the one I use for this blog.** It still has to prove itself in terms of reliability.
+[Pirsch Analytics](/recommends/pirsch-analytics) is still a relatively new actor on this market and **operating in Germany**. **This is the one I use for this blog.** It still has to prove itself in terms of reliability.
 But it's by far the most beautiful and feature-complete tool.

 - **Personal support**: The platform provides professional and competent support from IT specialists, ensuring that users receive help with integration details, networking, or programming when needed.
 - **Server-side integration**: This is very useful to bypass ad blockers just like I do on this blog.